10 Picture-Perfect Villages in Asia You Need to See for Yourself

 6. Damyang, Jeollanam-do, South Korea

 Another wonder of Mother Nature, bamboo can be found in abundance in the bamboo village of Damyang.
-While you take a slow stroll into the forest and lose yourself in the midst of the trees, the tranquility and serenity will offer you a peaceful respite away from the bustling cities of the country.
+While you take a slow stroll into the forest and lose yourself amid the trees, the tranquillity and serenity will offer you a peaceful respite away from the bustling cities of the country.

 Don’t forget to stop by at the bamboo museum!